Using the Mental Health Scales AppSee www.mobileappsandmore.com for more details.

 When "Secure Mode" is set to "On" there is no way to enter the app without using Touch ID, entering the password, or answering the security question on the Security Screen that comes up when you tap on the app icon on the device's home screen.
 (See "Security Screen" below.)
 However, once you are in the program you are free to access any of its screens.

 When "Client Mode" is set to "On" it is impossible to access any other screen in the app once the Questions Screen has been activated.
 This allows you to pass the device to a subject to complete a self reporting scale without fear of them accessing the information pertaining to other subjects.
 In Client Mode the tab bar is absent from the Questions screen, the "Back" button in the upper left of the screen is hidden, and the "Summary" button on the right is disabled.
-Under iOS 6 the status bar of the device (that which shows the time and battery life indicator) also turns black when the device is in Client Mode.

 To leave the Questions screen in Client Mode you double tap with two fingers anywhere on the screen to bring up the Security Screen.
 (See "Security Screen" below.)
 If Touch ID succeeds or the password is successfully entered, the "Back" button on the left reappears and the Summary button on the right is re-enabled.
 The tab bar does not reappear until you return to the Scales List Screen.